Close Alert Banner

 Lesson viewing

 We ask that you watch from outside the pool fencing while your child is in lessons.
-No spectators will be allowed on the pool deck once the lessons have began.
+Spectators are not permitted on the pool deck once lessons have begun.

 Missed classes